ndsev/mapget/docs/mapget-dev-guide.md

 The model library provides both the binary tile encoding and the simfil query integration:

 - `TileLayerStream::Writer` and `TileLayerStream::Reader` handle versioned, type‑tagged messages for string pools and tile layers.
-Each message starts with a protocol version, a `MessageType` (string pool, feature tile, SourceData tile, status, end-of-stream), and a payload size.
+Each message starts with a protocol version, a `MessageType` (string pool, feature tile, SourceData tile, status, request-context, optional load-state change, end-of-stream), and a payload size.
 - `TileFeatureLayer` derives from `simfil::ModelPool` and exposes methods such as `evaluate(...)` and `complete(...)` to run simfil expressions and obtain completion candidates.

 String pools are streamed incrementally.
 The server keeps a `StringPoolOffsetMap` that tracks, for each ongoing tile request, the highest string ID known to a given client per datasource node id.
 When a tile is written, `TileLayerStream::Writer` compares that offset with the current `StringPool::highest()` value: